Tutorials¶

 The first example uses a mostly default genome with a published demographic model.

-First, we will pick a species (humans), contig (chromosome 22), and genetic map (a flat map, the default):
+First, we will pick a species (here, humans) and the published demographic

 import stdpopsim